googleapis/google-cloud-java/README.md

 If you receive a `java.util.concurrent.CancellationException`, it does not mean that the backend GCP Operation was cancelled.
-This exception is thrown from Gax-Java to let you know that the client library has stopped polling for the Operation's status (as it respects the RetrySetting values).
+This exception is thrown from Gax-Java to let you know that the client library has stopped polling for the Operation's status (it respects the RetrySetting values).
 Since the LRO returns a unique Operation ID, you may still manually poll for the status.

-Note: Gax-Java handles the polling mechanism for you.
+Note: Gax-Java handles the Operation's polling mechanism for you.
 By default, there is no need to manually poll the status yourself.

 ### Default RetrySettings Values